iCliniq Logo

 Based on the karyotype study, the presence of a pericentric inversion in chromosome 9 could potentially contribute to the abortions, but it cannot be confirmed as the sole reason.
 As I have already mentioned, I would suggest you undergo additional investigations such as APLA, TORCH test, blood glucose levels, serum progesterone, USG scan, and, if there is a family history of thromboembolism, BT, and CT (bleeding time and clotting time).
 These are essential investigations in cases of recurrent abortions.

-If considering IVF, it is important to note that the cost for one IVF cycle ranges from approximately 50,000 to 1 lakh (Indian currency).
-Therefore, it is recommended to undergo a comprehensive work-up before deciding to proceed with IVF.
+If considering IVF, it is important to note that it is expensive.
+Therefore, it is recommended that you undergo a comprehensive work-up before deciding to proceed with IVF.

 After an abortion, it is advisable to wait at least three months before attempting pregnancy again, as the body requires time to recover.
 Additionally, I would suggest you start taking Folic acid tablets at least three months prior to planning a pregnancy.